§ 1001. Definitions.

 (B) Exercise Test: Any test other than a POST-constructed comprehensive test that measures the acquisition of knowledge and/or skills or the competencies required to achieve one or more learning objectives.

-“Test-Use and Security Agreement” is an accepted agreement between a training presenter and POST that identifies the terms and conditions under which a presenter may acquire and use specific POST-constructed comprehensive and exercise tests.
-Failure to comply with the terms and conditions of such agreement is grounds for decertification in accordance with Commission regulation section 1057.
+(73) “Test-Use and Security Agreement” is an accepted agreement between a basic course presenter and POST that identifies the terms and conditions under which a presenter may acquire and use specific confidential POST-constructed test material.
+Failure to comply with the terms and conditions of such agreement is grounds for decertification in accordance with Commission Regulation section 1057.

-“Test Administration and Security Policy” is a written procedure established by each presenter as specified in the POST Basic Courses Test Management and Security Protocols.
-In accordance with regulation section 1057, the failure to establish written procedures consistent with and/or to comply with the requirements of these protocols is grounds for decertification.
+(74) “Test Administration and Security Policy” is a written procedure established by each presenter as specified in the POST Basic Courses Test Management and Security Protocols.
+In accordance with Commission Regulation 1057, the failure to establish written procedures consistent with and/or to comply with the requirements of these protocols is grounds for decertification.

-“Three-year rule” is the rule that relates to the necessity to requalify basic training or arrest and firearms (PC 832) training.
-(Reference Regulations 1008 and 1080).
+(75) “Three-year rule” is the rule that relates to the necessity to requalify basic training or arrest and firearms (PC 832) training.
+(Refer to Commission Regulations 1008 and 1080).

-“Variable Format” identifies a course that utilizes core curriculum as the foundation and provides for additional hours of expanded certified training.
-While the core curriculum does not change, additional hours will include supplemental related content presented as lecture, activities, exercises or facilitated discussion.
+(78) “Variable Format” identifies a course that utilizes core curriculum as the foundation and provides for either additional hours of expanded certified training or an alternative online course format.
+For expanded certified training, the core curriculum does not change; however additional hours will include supplemental related content presented as lecture, learning activities, exercises, or facilitated discussion.
+For alternative online course formats, the core curriculum does not change, however the delivery method will change and shall adhere to the guidelines set forth by Commission Regulation 1053.

 Note: Authority cited: Sections 13506 and 13510.3, Penal Code.
 Reference: Sections 830.1, 13503, 13507, 13510, 13510.1, 13510.3, 13510.5 and 13523, Penal Code.